sefi0609/Java/Dictionary/README.md

-This is a simple dictionary application
+This is a dictionary desktop application
 You can search for a value by typing it in the search bar, You can upload a new dictionary file and add it to the dictionary's keys, You can clear all the dictionary keys and values,